Book an appointment

 • If you want to begin a method of birth/bleed control, you will see a doctor/nurse who can prescribe it to you.
 You will not have to have a physical exam on your first visit unless you request/require it.

-Special Requests
+Specific Requests

-If you have special requests for your appointment (i.e. to use a different name, to see a specific doctor/nurse, language, or accessibility needs) please indicate when you call us and we will be happy to try and facilitate this for you!
+If you have specific requests for your appointment (i.e. to use a different name, to see a specific doctor/nurse, language, or accessibility needs) please indicate when you call us and we will be happy to try and facilitate this for you!

 Confidentiality Policies